handwerkerd/tedana/docs/building_decision_trees.rst

     Default file name: ``desc-ICA_decision_tree.json``
     A copy of the inputted decision tree specification with an added "output" field for each node.
 The output field (see next section) contains information about what happened during execution.
-Of particularly note, each output includes a list of the metrics used within the node, "node_label", which is a (hopefully) human readable brief description of the node's function and, for nodes where component classifications can change, "numFalse" & "numTrue" list what changed.
+Of particular note, each output includes a list of the metrics used within the node, "node_label", which is a (hopefully) human readable brief description of the node's function and, for nodes where component classifications can change, "numFalse" & "numTrue" list what changed.
 The inputted parameters include